 Where are the 4th of July fireworks in NYC?

-Viewing spots for the 4th of July fireworks in NYC
+Watch the 4th of July fireworks in NYC

 If you want great atmosphere more than a perfect view, Berry Park is the place.
 It serves alcoholic slushies and barbecue on the rooftop and had a cover-free party last year, but you probably won’t be able to see much of the actual fireworks show, unless you’re one of the lucky ones seated on the only side with a river view.Read more